miguel-ambrona/D3-Chess/README.md

 identify all unfairly classified games from the Lichess Open Database.

-Below, we present a comparison of the performance of the two versions of CHA when analyzing all the non-drawn timeouts from May 2023 (33,078,367 positions).
+Below, we present a comparison of the performance of the two versions of CHA when analyzing all the non-drawn timeouts of over 30 million games form Lichess.
 The experiments were performed on a personal laptop 1.80GHz Intel-Core i7-10510U CPU, running Ubuntu 20.04 LTS.